Skip to main content

 After a brief ascent you reach the tea shop at Themathang Kharka, 3,500m.
 It takes around four hours to reach this spot from Dobate.
 There is an impressive waterfall just before you reach Themathang.
 From here you walk for a short while until crossing the Baron Khola on a wooden bridge.
 The trail undulates, and you have the river now on your left.
 Quite a bit of work has been done to construct a stony path in places approaching Yangle Kharka.
 It takes about 1½ hours from the tea shop at Themathang to reach the meadows of Yangle Kharka and your lodge for the night.
 It's a wild, remote, windy spot.

 There is a monastery (which is closed) just down from the lodge, providing an attractive foreground for photos with the snowy mountains behind.
-Overnight at Camp.
-Meals Included: Full Board

-Day 09: Trek from Yangle Kharka to Langmale (4420 m) – approx. 5 hours
+Day 10: Trek from Yangle Kharka to Langmale Kharka (4450 m) – approx. 6 hours

 You descend from your hut to the river and small monastery.
 It's a pleasant, flatish start keeping the river on your left, with the arresting scent of juniper as you walk.
 You pass many colourful prayer flags lining the trail.
 The dramatic cliffs soar either side of you, and the views ahead are dominated by Peak 4, Peak 6, Peak 7 and Yaupa.
-It really is a fabulous day, with jagged snow-clad summits, vertical cliffs, waterfalls, and sacred caves as a visual feast.
+It really is a fabulous day, with jagged snow- clad summits, vertical cliffs, waterfalls, and sacred caves as a visual feast.

 The trail opens out as you walk past the pastures of Jhak Kharka, Yak Kharka and eventually Merek where a welcome tea shop appears after about 2½ hours of walking.
 You'll doubtless indulge in a cup of chai here before continuing upwards.
 Take it slow and steady here as you will no doubt be feeling the altitude as you toil upwards towards Langmale.
 It takes around 2 hours to reach your tea house at Langmale from Merek.
 The views here are sublime, with Peak 7 providing a breath-taking backdrop to the lodge rooms.
 A mani wall adorned by prayer flags sits just in front of the row of rooms.
 Black redstarts and choughs are quite commonplace here.
-Overnight at Camp.
-Meals Included: Full Board

-Day 11: Trek from Langmale Kharka to Makalu Base Camp: (4,870 m) – approx. 7 hours
+Day 11: Trek from Langmale Kharka to Makalu Base Camp: (4,870 m) – approx. 6 hours

 Today is a relatively short trekking day to reach our destination, which affords stunning views of its south face, including Baruntse, Everest and Lhotse.
 From Langmale Kharka we make our way up to Shersong and eventually to Makalu Base Camp.
 Majestic Himalayan panorama surrounds us as we make our way to the camp.
-Overnight at Camp.
-Meals Included: Full Board

-Day 12: Exploration day at Makalu Base Camp
+Day 12: Explore Makalu Base Camp

 One option today which assures the most glorious panoramic views is to climb to the ridge - around 5,300m - above the base camp.
 You cross the river on the log bridge and ascend on a vague, slightly indeterminate path for around 3 hours.
 From this viewpoint you can see Everest, Lhotse and Nuptse as well as close-up, dramatic views of Makalu, Peak 7, Peak 6 and Peak 4.
 Re-trace your steps to the base camp when you've had your fill of mountain drama.The round trip should take around 4-5 hours.
 It's a strenuous undertaking as it's steep and the altitude will surely bite above 5,000m.

 There are some softer options, which include following a path to view the lakes beyond base camp.
 There is also a much shorter ridge climb you can do just above base camp, and there's a small hill at the head of base camp marked with prayer flags which is around an hour's walk out and back.
 Your guide may also have other suggestions.
 Overnight at Camp.
-Meals Included: Full Board

 Day 13: Trek from Makalu Base Camp to Yangle Kharka (3600 m.) – approx. 5 hours

 After ascending for few hours, the trail moves along flat level path and at the end it descends to reach Yangle Kharka.
 En route, you walk through rocky forest path with views of green hills and huge stones at some distance.
-Overnight at Camp.
-Meals Included: Full Board

 Day 14: Trek from Yangle Kharka to Dobato – approx. 6 hours